MikeHorn-git/Kernel-Hardening/README.md

 * Network (Bluetooth, gps, iwlwifi ...)
 * Storage (cdrom, floppy, usb storage,  ...)

-Using install /bin/true is better than blacklist keyword.
-He prevent the module to be loaded by dependencies for example.
-/bin/true is better than bin/false because avoid non-zero return and produce a possible error log.
 These kernel modules blacklisted are present in blacklist.conf.